-We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the District's major federal programs, which are listed in the Federal Summary section of the financial statement and single audit report.
+We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the Agency's major federal programs, which are listed in the Federal Summary section of the financial statement and single audit report issued in March 2015.
+That report is available on our website, http://portal.sao.wa.gov/ReportSearch.